 School of Civil and Environmental Engineering

-We are working to working to build smarter cities, safeguard our resources and environments, and create a sustainable future.
+We are working to build smarter cities, safeguard our resources and environments, and create a sustainable future.

 School of Electrical Engineering and Robotics